María Sabina: Cultural impact

 Sabina is regarded as a sacred figure in Huautla.
 At the same time, her image is used to market various local commercial ventures, from restaurants to taxi companies.

 The Mexican counterculture has an affinity for Sabina.
 The Mexican rock group Santa Sabina is named after her, and El Tri, one of the first and most successful rock groups in Mexico, dedicated the song "María Sabina" to her, proclaiming her "un símbolo de la sabiduría y el amor" ("a symbol of wisdom and love").

-Mexican musician, Jorge Reyes, included prerecorded chants of María Sabina in the track "The Goddess of the Eagles", in his album Comala.
-Reyes also used more of the recording in his collaboration with Deep Forest on the track "Tres Marías", from the Album Comparsa.
+Mexican musician Jorge Reyes included prerecorded chants of María Sabina in the track "The Goddess of the Eagles", in his album Comala.
+Reyes also used more of the recording in his collaboration with Deep Forest on the track "Tres Marías", from the album Comparsa.

-Italian Photographer, Gusmano Cesaretti, published a book, Maria Sabina: en busca del Cristo Negro, about his experience meeting Maria Sabina in 1982.
+Italian photographer Gusmano Cesaretti published a book, Maria Sabina: en busca del Cristo Negro, about his experience meeting Maria Sabina in 1982.

 Bolivian singer Luzmila Carpio has recorded a song in honor of María Sabina.

+Mexican singer Natalia Lafourcade has recorded a song "Maria La Curandera" inspired by Maria Sabina's famous poem titled, "Curate Mijita".

 Mexican poet and novelist Homero Aridjis has written a novel, Carne de Dios, about María Sabina, her life in Huautla and her experience with Westerners who flocked to her home to experience the hallucinogenic effects of the mushrooms.
 Aridjis brought María Sabina to Mexico City for medical treatment towards the end of her life.
 Huautla de Jimenez was without electricity and few signs of the 20th century until after María Sabina died in 1985.
 The Mazatec sacred mushroom veladas have survived into the 21st century and are now accepted by the Catholic Church there.